xiix0/scam/README.md

-You're growing out of some of your problems, but there are others that you're growing into.
+You will stop at nothing to reach your objective, but only because your brakes are defective.